scottkf/massuploadutility/readme.txt

 * Forgot to localise a couple strings
 * A quick blurb to let the user know they can upload multiple files
 * Checking for HTML5 support
+* Added support for using variables in any other input field, like {$number} will dynamically change

 v0.9.1
 * Should work with every upload field and custom field